 For tickets, call 212-239-6200 or visit http://www.broadwaygoeswrong.com

-Running time: two hours and five minutes with one intermission
+Running time: two hours and five minutes including one intermission